timmykuo/mitopipeline/doc/configuration.rst

     "``-t``, ``---tools``", "| Specifies the location of the folder that contains all of the 3rd party software.
     | **Input**: <path/to/tools/directory>
     | **Default**: <path/to/mitopipeline/tools/directory>"
+    "``-g``, ``--genomes``", "| Specifies location of the folder that contains the human reference genomes.
+The required genomes for this pipeline are hg38-nochr.fa (the human genome without the mitochondrial genome), hg38.fa (the entire human genome), and rCRS.fa (the human mitochondrial genome).
+The file names must match the ones listed here so that the steps are able to find the files.
+You can also download these human references genomes from the `UCSC genome browser <http://hgdownload.cse.ucsc.edu/downloads.html#human>`_.
+    | **Input:** <path/to/REFs/directory>"
     "``-o`` or ``--output``", "| Specifies where to store the output of the pipeline results.
 Will create folders for each step within the output directory.
     | **Input**: <path/to/output/directory>
     | **Default**: current directory"